brembslab/joystick_experiments/README.md

 - the floating-point number is changed to two digits after the decimal point

 For further information follow the link https://youtu.be/f2WfK15S_uA

+Changlog 2.1.0.2

+- changed Console.WriteLine from ] to } in Try-Catch-Block